-11. See, e.g., Coskran, Restrictions on Lease Transfers: Validity and Related Remedies Issues, 59-63 (1988).
+^{11.} See, e.g., Coskran, Restrictions on Lease Transfers: Validity and Related Remedies Issues, 59-63 (1988).

-enforced.
+appropriate for the particular transaction with the assurance that the restrictions will be enforced.
 While this fundamental principle assumes some bargaining ability by both parties to the lease, it does not necessarily assume equality of bargaining position.
 Either the landlord or the tenant may have superior bargaining power depending on its financial condition, its representation by legal counsel, the economics of the commercial lease market, and other factors.
 Where the situation is such that the lease is a contract of adhesion or the particular clause is unconscionable, for example, general principles limiting freedom of contract will govern.
 12

-The statute should codify the common law rules that the tenant may assign or sublet freely unless the parties agree to a limitation on the right of the tenant to assign or sublease, 13 and that any limitations are to be construed in favor of transferability.
+The statute should codify the common law rules that the tenant may assign or sublet freely unless the parties agree to a limitation on the right of the tenant to assign or sublease, 13 and that any ambiguities in a limitation are to be construed in favor of transferability.
 14 The statute should make clear that the right to agree to limitations on transferability includes the right to agree that the tenant's interest will be absolutely nontransferable, or that the tenant's interest may not be transferred without the landlord's consent, which may be given or withheld in the landlord's sole and absolute discretion.

-Short of an absolute prohibition on transfer, the parties should also be able to agree on standards and conditions for transfer, and those standards and conditions should be enforceable.
-The conditions might include, for example, that the landlord is entitled to recapture all or part of any bonus value in the lease, or that the landlord may elect either to consent to a transfer or to terminate the lease.
+The parties should also be able to agree on standards and conditions for transfer, and those standards and conditions should be enforceable.
+The conditions might include, for example, that the landlord is entitled to recapture any consideration realized by the tenant as a result of a transfer, or that the landlord may elect either to consent to a transfer or to terminate the lease.
 So long as these limitations satisfy the general restrictions on freedom of contract, they should be recognized as valid.

-12. See, e.g., 1 B. Witkin, Summary of California Law Contracts §§ 23-36 (9th ed.
+^{12.} See, e.g., 1 B. Witkin, Summary of California Law Contracts §§ 23-36 (9th ed.
 1987) (adhesion and unconscionable contract doctrines).

-13. See, e.g., Kassan v.
+^{13.} See, e.g., Kassan v.
 Stout, 9 Cal.
 3d 39, 507 P. 2d 87, 106 Cal.
 Rptr.
 783 (1973).

-14. See, e.g., Chapman v.
+^{14.} See, e.g., Chapman v.
 Great Western Gypsum Co., 216 Cal.
 420, 14 P. 2d 758 (1932).

-Application to Residential Leases
+Application to Commercial and Not Residential Leases

 The recommendations made in this report relate only to commercial real property leases, not to residential leases.
-The Commission has considered whether any of its recommendations should be extended to residential leases.
-It could be beneficial to clarify the law in this area and to maintain some degree of uniformity in the lease law of the state.
-15

-However, transfer issues do not ordinarily arise in connection with residential leases because they are generally short in duration and only infrequently develop a large bonus value.
-Moreover, a residential tenant may not expect to receive a profit on assignment or sublease of the tenancy to the same extent a commercial tenant may be seeking a profit as part of the lease transaction.
+While it might be beneficial to clarify the law relating to residential leases and to maintain some degree of uniformity between the residential and commercial lease law of the state, different policy considerations (particularly relating to bargaining position of the parties) affect commercial and residential lease law.
+Moreover, transfer issues arise less frequently in connection with residential leases because they are generally short in duration and rarely develop a large transfer value.
+A residential tenant may not expect to receive consideration on assignment or sublease of the tenancy to the same extent a commercial tenant may be seeking consideration as part of the lease transaction.